-In Figs.~\ref{FIG.9}(a)--(d), we plot the excitation profiles for arbitrary population of the target state $|f\rangle$ in the $\mathrm{S}_\mathrm{a}$--NB5, $\mathrm{S}_\mathrm{a}$--PB5, $\mathrm{P}_\mathrm{a}$--NB5, and $\mathrm{P}_\mathrm{a}$--PB5b sequences, respectively, while the corresponding excitation profiles of the excited state $|e\rangle$ are presented in Figs.~\ref{FIG.9}(e)--(h).
-As expected, Figs.~\ref{FIG.9}(a)--(d) verify that the current construction method is successfully in achieving arbitrary population transfer for different types of the CPs sequences.
-At the same time, Figs.~\ref{FIG.9}(e)--(h) demonstrate that the current CPs sequences have the remarkable ability of suppressing leakage, since the population of the excited state is robustly restricted around $\epsilon=0$ and $\epsilon=\pm1$.
-In particular, the peak leakage is limited at a extremely low level.
-Note that if there are no solutions to these equations, one can also establish a filter function made up by these error terms to be nullified, to find the optimum solutions.
-As a result, a NB or PB sequence is successfully designed for implementing arbitrary population transfer between two ground states.
+In Figs.~\ref{FIG.9}(a)-(d), we plot different excitation profiles of the target state $|f\rangle$ for the $\mathrm{S}_\mathrm{a}$-NB5, $\mathrm{S}_\mathrm{a}$-PB5, $\mathrm{P}_\mathrm{a}$-NB5, and $\mathrm{P}_\mathrm{a}$-PB5b sequences, respectively, while the corresponding population of the third state $|e\rangle$ are presented in Figs.~\ref{FIG.9}(e)-(h).
+As expected, Figs.~\ref{FIG.9}(a)-(d) verify that the current design is successful in achieving arbitrary population transfer for different types of NB and PB sequences.
+Moreover, Figs.~\ref{FIG.9}(e)-(h) demonstrate the current sequences have remarkable ability for suppressing leakage, because the population of the excited state is always restricted at an extremely low level for all $\epsilon$.